Ezraxz/cmock/README.md

 # CMock

-For C Function Mock
+For C/C++ Function Mock.\
+Based on Link Seams

 ## How to use
+1. 引入头文件 cmock.h, mock_define.h
+2. 参考example

 ## Todo List
 ### v1.0
-- Base
+- Base √
-- Once
+- Multiple return one value √
-- Multiple return
+- Multiple return different values
 ### v2.0
 - depend on parameters